davidwengier/davidwengier.github.io/_posts/2018-04-23-codify-your-coding-standards.md

 Be warned however, if you're introducing this to a legacy code base you need to tread carefully and probably just take the hit and fix all of the issues it raises in the same commit.
 Even if you set the severity to `warning` or `suggestion` at the very least you'll be potentially filling up the error window with issues and it's never a good idea to give anyone a reason to ignore things in the error window.

-The .editorconfig file can also be used to specify indentation styles, brace usage and style, `var` usage and even whether `this.` is required to be used, or where System usings should go.
+The .editorconfig file can also be used to specify indentation styles, brace usage and style, `var` usage and even whether `this.` is required to be used, or where System using statements should go.
 If you can spend the time to fill out all of the possibilities it makes like much easier in a team, as your codebase is immune to the quirks of individual dev machine configurations, or in open source projects ensuring contributors always match the style of the project they're contributing to.

 A full example of the .editorconfig file I'm currently using for my personal projects can be found in the DbUpgrader project [here](https://github.com/davidwengier/dbupgrader/blob/master/.editorconfig).

+### Gotchas

+Some gotchas with setting up editor config files that I've found so far:

+* If you specify constants should be pascal case then VS won't error when a constant is all caps since thats still valid pascal case.
+* Ordering of rules in files seems to be inconsistent so rules around private fields and constants sometimes overlap for private constants, and VS will think you're doing the wrong this.

+I will update the post if I find others.